Date Joined: February 9, 2010

 Salad - this is my favorite food.
 I love veggies.
 My favorite salad dressing is Light Basalmic Vinaigrette I don't think I could get tired of salad ever.
 Yum!

 Chocolate.
-Ok, I'm female, therefore this is a given. ;) I'm partial to M&Ms and Hershey with Almonds.
+Ok, I'm female; therefore, this is a given. ;) I'm partial to M&Ms and Hershey with Almonds.

 Candy in general: Strawberry sour punch straws, sour Starburst, Mambas are pretty good.
 Fun dip.
 Plain M&Ms. Hersheys and Hersheys with almond.
 And don't forget Hershey kisses! ;)

 Menstrual Cups - ok, a funny thing to put here, but I really believe they make the world a better place! :) I know, I'm a nerd.
-If you are looking for an alternative to tampons and pads, this is the way to go!
+If you are looking for an alternative to tampons or pads, this is the way to go!
 You can even get them in your favorite colors!
 Seriously, google them!
 There's an awesome comm on Livejournal for all these Cup related!
 You are always welcome to ask me any questions about cups if it peaks your curiosity.
 I love to spread the word.

 Mountains - I've lived near them my whole life.
 They are beautiful and majestic.
 I love looking at them.
 I've even climbed a Fourteener twice!